Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 <!-- markdownlint-disable-file -->
-## Introduction
+## Foreword

-As part of an Artificial intelligence course I'm taking ,I have decided to write down thoughts, ideas and learnings from the course as
+As part of an artificial intelligence course I'm taking, I have decided to write down my thoughts, ideas and learnings as I progress through it.
-I progress.
-This is in no way a form of note taking as I do all my note taking with a pen and a book, old fashioned style(at least it feels like it has become so to me) but me just trying to leave a bit of digital footprint on my learnings of artificial intelligence as a field.Why I'm saying this?
+This is in no way a form of note taking as I do all my note taking with a pen and a book, old fashioned style (at least that's how it feels these days) but me just trying to leave a bit of digital footprint on some of  my learnings of AI concepts.Why I'm saying this?
-I shall try my best to  write down my thoughts in a strutured manner and communicate as comprehensively as i can but i make no promises here .
-The general tone assumed shall be one of me talking to myself and trying to make sense of concepts or information learned and breaking it down to it's most basic form while trying to avoid all uneccesary technical jargons.
+Because I shall try my best to  write down my thoughts in a strutured manner and communicate as comprehensively as I can but the general tone of the writing shall be one of me talking to myself and trying to make sense of concepts or information I have learned while breaking it down to it's most basic form.

-For the most part of this year , the words "AI",  have been among my muted words on twitter(now X).
-There was a sort of toxic hype around the subject i didn't like.
+> For the most part of this year, words like "AI", "Large language models"  have been among my muted words on twitter(now X).
+There was a sort of toxic hype around the subject I don't really
-I have great interest in learning about the inner working of intelligent systems but engagement farming focused posts and shallow conversations about the topic was something i just coudn't take.
+> subscribe to.Even tho I have always been interested in learning about the inner working of intelligent systems, the  engagement farming focused posts and shallow conversations about the topic was something I
+> just coudn't take.
 It was almost similar to the period of the NFTs and if you experienced this you know exactly what i'm taking about.

-I have always had plans to take an AI course that will focus more on the foundation of the technology , discussing the ideas , concepts and algorithms that give rise intelligent systems and _Havard's cs50AI Introduction to aitificial intelligence with python_ is perfect one for me.
-I am not new to cs50 courses and i still believe everyone starting out to lean about software should first take cs50X _Introduction to Computer Science_.
+Taking an AI course that focuses more on the foundation of the technology, discussing the ideas, concepts and algorithms that give rise has always been on my list and [_Havard's cs50AI Introduction to aitificial intelligence with python_](https://cs50.harvard.edu/ai/2024/) is just what I was looking for.

-Modern artificial intelligence  has become a heavily abstracted field , which large libraries and frameworks that aid in your work and i am well aware of that.
-That is not what i was looking for. this course takes it from the foundations, describing the concepts ,ideas  and foundation of artificial intelligence and that is exactly what i wanted.
+I am not new to cs50 courses and I still believe everyone starting out to learn about software should first take [cs50X _Introduction to Computer Science_](https://pll.harvard.edu/course/cs50-introduction-computer-science).

+Modern artificial intelligence has become very heavily abstracted.
+Starting out your'e bound to interface with severa large libraries and frameworks.
-For the forst post we discuss the first lecture which talks about search algorithms and how they portray intelligence in machines in the form  of smart decision making.
+Starting at this level means building on this giant abstraction as a foundation and that's a no for me.
+So for the first post we discuss the first lecture which talks about search algorithms and how they portray intelligence in machines in the form of smart decision making.